maduhu/Documentation/DFSP/rule.md

     	* rule.limitViolation

+## rule.push.reverse
-1. **rule.push.reverse** - instruct the rule service that a transfer with a token reference is roll backed
+Instruct the rule service that a transfer with a token reference is roll backed
 	* parameters
 	    * TransferId - a unique identifier of the transfer
   	* result
 	    *
 	* errors
     	* rule.invalidTransferId
     	* rule.alreadyReversed

+## rule.voucher.check
-1. **rule.voucher.check** - check voucher’s applicability
+Check voucher’s applicability